|

 "That's why in my lineage, my grandfather was the Vodun priest

-of that era or that arena [ in our Lakou's house of spirit...].
-Most
+of that era or that arena [in our Lakou's house of spirit - powerful

-"The African within our family found a place in Fond Des Blancs
+"The African warrior general within our family found a place in

-(Southern Haiti) where (he placed) a clay pot filled with water.
-That
+Fond Des Blancs (Southern Haiti) where he placed a clay pot filled with

-"In Haitian cosmology we are descendents of God [Lè
+"In Haitian cosmology we are descendants of God [Lè

 Marasa, lè mò, e lè mistè

-As human beings we are sacred vessels of spirit."
+As human beings we are sacred vessels of living spirit."

 "Today you go where my parents are from, where my [great, great,